How to Succeed in the Creative Writing MFA Degree Program

 Beyond writing and time management skills, discipline is another very important trait needed to succeed in this program.
 “You are responsible for your success via hard work and tenacity,” Cornell says.
 “Discipline is even more important than time management.
 Writing is challenging, so many students don’t want to double down once they get home from a long, challenging day at work [for those who are working full-time and pursuing an MFA at the same time].
 Setting a schedule to devote time to coursework is crucial.”

-By the end of the program, you’ll have compiled a final thesis that consists of a large piece of work – plus a distribution plan for that work – in a genre of your choice.
+By the end of the program, you’ll have compiled a final thesis that consists of a collection of work created throughout the work – plus a distribution plan for that portfolio of work – in a genre of your choice.

 More Keys to Success: Bring adaptability, optimism, a good attitude, and a thick skin to this program, Cornell says.
 Students will receive critiques from their classmates – the workshop environment is a fundamental element of an advanced-level writing program.
 You’ll be helping your classmates improve as writers, and you need to be receptive to their comments as well.